Pre-General Availability Draft: 2017-12-16

 maximum byte length of the character set is greater than 3, as it

-may result, since the value is in the B-tree node.
-This works well
+the value is in the B-tree node.
+This works well for relatively

-could cause B-tree nodes to become too full of data, and contain
+B-tree nodes to become too full of data, and contain too few rows,

-too few rows, making the entire index less efficient than if the
+making the entire index less efficient than if the rows were

 For information about the physical row structure of tables that